ddimaria/merkle-tree/README.md

 # Merkle Tree

-I didn't quite finish this, but got some implemented, but not enough refactor time to get this into a single level vec and add the set function.
+_NOTE: I didn't quite finish this, but got some implemented, but not enough refactor time to get this into a single level vec and add the set function.
+I'm going to finish in a branch to keep this branch fixed._

 ## Running Tests